Newry and Mourne District Council

 Newry and Mourne District Council (Comhairle an Iúir agus Mhúrn) was a local council in Northern Ireland.
 It merged with Down District Council in May 2015 under local government reorganisation in Northern Ireland to become Newry, Mourne and Down District Council.

 It included much of the south of County Armagh and the south of County Down and had a population of over 99,000.
 Council headquarters were in Newry, the largest settlement and only city in the area; it has a population of 28,850.
 Other towns in the council area included Crossmaglen and Bessbrook in County Armagh and Warrenpoint, Rostrevor, Hilltown, Annalong and Kilkeel (an important fishing port) in Down.

 The council was formed in 1973 under the Local Government Act (Northern Ireland) 1972.
-Its area was formed from Kilkeel, Newry and Warrenpoint Urban Districts and Kilkeel and Newry No. 1 Rural Districts in County Down, and from Newry No. 2 Rural District in County Armagh.
+Its area was formed from Kilkeel, Newry and Warrenpoint urban districts and Kilkeel and Newry No. 1 rural districts in County Down, and from Newry No. 2 Rural District in County Armagh.
 From 1973 to 1985, the council area consisted of six electoral areas.
 In 1985, this was reduced to five electoral areas: Crotlieve, Fews, Newry Town, Slieve Gullion and The Mournes.
 One of its 30 wards, Rathfriland, was transferred to Banbridge Council in 1993.
-At the elections of 2005, 30 members were elected from the following political parties: 14 Sinn Féin, 9 Social Democratic and Labour Party (SDLP), 3 Ulster Unionist Party (UUP), 1 Democratic Unionist Party (DUP), 2 Independents and 1 United Kingdom Independence Party (UKIP).
+At the elections of 2005, 30 members were elected from the following political parties: 14 Sinn Féin, 9 Social Democratic and Labour Party (SDLP), 3 Ulster Unionist Party (UUP), 1 Democratic Unionist Party (DUP), 2 Independents and 1 UK Independence Party (UKIP).